Children’s passports in family law matters

 What if the other parent refuses or fails to agree to the child’s passport being issued?

 Court Orders about parental responsibility or the child’s passport that require both parties consent to the passport are legally binding.
-If a parent or person refuses to comply with the Court Orders, then you should consider applying to the Family Law Courts for Enforcement Order or filing a Contravention Application.
+If a parent or person refuses to comply with the Court Orders, then you should consider applying to the Family Law Courts for an Enforcement Order or filing a Contravention Application.
 For more information, you can read our blog “Compliance with Parenting Orders”.

 If there are no Court Orders in place and the other parent refuses or fails to effectively sign the child’s passport application, there are a few steps you can take: